Retzilience/ReNight/README.md

+Here’s a refined and reorganized version of your README.md with the Linux release announcement and updated structure for clarity:

+---

 # ReNightdive Wad Manager

 ![ReNight Icon](imgs/ReNight.png)

-**ReNight** (or **ReNightdive Wad Manager**) is an open-source, Python-based GUI application that streamlines managing DOOM WAD mods for Nightdive's 'DOOM + DOOM II' KEX 2024 source port.
-It offers an intuitive interface for organizing and importing WAD files with options for symbolic linking, allowing you to conserve disk space.
+**ReNight** (or **ReNightdive Wad Manager**) is an open-source, Python-based GUI application designed to streamline managing DOOM WAD mods for Nightdive's 'DOOM + DOOM II' KEX 2024 source port.
+With an intuitive interface, it offers easy organizing and importing of WAD files, along with symbolic linking to conserve disk space.

 ---

 ## Features

-- **Nightdive Folder Selection**: Set the folder where the game loads mods from (default: Nightdive's DOOM mod directory).
+- **Nightdive Folder Selection**: Set the folder where the game loads mods (default: Nightdive's DOOM mod directory).
 - **PWADs Folder Selection**: Choose the folder in which you store your WADs.
-- **Symbolic Link Option**: Optionally create symbolic links for mods instead of copying, saving disk space.
+- **Symbolic Link Option**: Create symbolic links for mods instead of copying, saving disk space.
 - **Batch Import**: Import multiple WADs from a folder in one action.
 - **Console Output**: Real-time console output for feedback and logging.
 - **Mod Management**:
-  - Display mods with prefixes:
+  - Displays mods with prefixes:
     - `(SL)` for symlinked mods
     - `(CPY)` for mods both in the Nightdive and PWADs folders
     - `(ONL)` for mods only in the Nightdive folder.